statisticalconditioning/statisticalconditioning.github.io/content/home/about.md

 # About Statistical Thinking

-This site, statistical thinking, is built around the idea that the most important function of statistics is to support scientific reasoning.
-Statistics should not be taught simply as a menu of procedures to use ritualistically.
+This site is built around the idea that the most important use of statistics is to support scientific reasoning.
+If this is the goal then statistics should not be taught simply as a menu of procedures to use ritualistically.
 Statistical procedures, or the software in which they are implemented, are not able to do the thinking required of good science.

 Similarly, there are different ways to do statistics.
 Some ways can get you results quickly, but you might not really understand what you did.